What is a data retention policy?

 - Retention periods let you determine how long content is preserved before deletion, regardless of whether users delete it manually.

-- Preservation policies are useful for preventing modification or deletion of data during its retention period, ensuring compliance with legal holds or investigations.
+- Preservation policies are useful for preventing modification or deletion of data during its retention period.

 - Auto-deletion gives you the ability to automatically delete content once its retention period ends to reduce storage costs and minimize risk.